clarapigolotti/PACSGhilottiPigolotti/README.md

 Download the .zip of the code, unzip it, then from the R console type

-install.packages('/path/to/fdaPDE', type='source', repos=NULL)
+install.packages('/path/to/PACSGhilottiPigolotti', type='source', repos=NULL)

-To install the package, please make sure that you have the package devtools already intalled.
+To install the package, please make sure that you have the package devtools already installed.
 Moreover, it could be asked to install all the library dependencies (rgl, plot3D, plot3Drgl, RcppEigen, geometry).